mui/material-ui/docs/src/pages/guides/minimizing-bundle-size/minimizing-bundle-size.md

 - [babel-plugin-direct-import](https://github.com/umidbekkarimov/babel-plugin-direct-import) automatically scans exported modules so in most cases it works with zero configuration.
 - [babel-plugin-lodash](https://github.com/lodash/babel-plugin-lodash) aims to work out of the box with all the `package.json`.

-**Important note**: Both of the options *should be temporary* until you add tree shaking capabilities to your project.
+**Important note**: Both of these options *should be temporary* until you add tree shaking capabilities to your project.

 ## ECMAScript

-The published package on npm is **transpiled**, with [Babel](https://github.com/babel/babel), to take into account the [supported platforms](/getting-started/supported-platforms).
+The package published on npm is **transpiled**, with [Babel](https://github.com/babel/babel), to take into account the [supported platforms](/getting-started/supported-platforms).

 We also publish a second version of the components to target **evergreen browsers**.
 You can find this version under the [`/es` folder](https://unpkg.com/material-ui@next/es/).
-We transpile all the non-official syntax to the [ECMA-262 standard](https://www.ecma-international.org/publications/standards/Ecma-262.htm), nothing more.
+All the non-official syntax is transpiled to the [ECMA-262 standard](https://www.ecma-international.org/publications/standards/Ecma-262.htm), nothing more.
-It can be used to make separate bundles targeting different browsers.
+This can be used to make separate bundles targeting different browsers.
-Old browsers will require more JavaScript features to be transpiled.
+Older browsers will require more JavaScript features to be transpiled, which increases the size of the bundle.
-So you have to increase the size of the bundle to support older browsers.

-⚠️ In order to minimize duplication of code in people bundle, we **discourage** library authors to use the `/es` folder.
+⚠️ In order to minimize duplication of code is users' bundles, we **strongly discourage** library authors from using the `/es` folder.